3drobotics/cloud-s3-wrapper/README.md

-# stream-s3-uploader
+# cloud-s3-wrapper

-This is an Akka-Streams Sink which uploads ByteStrings to S3 using multipart upload.
+An akka-streams wrapper to upload files to S3.